Geo4367/Project_HACE/README.md

 The **cosine_similarity.py** is a python file that performs a search for embedded documents based on cosine similarity.
 It uses OpenAI's text-embedding-ada-002 model to generate embeddings for the user query and the documents in the dataframe.

-Here's how the code works:
+Here's how the code works

     The get_embedding function takes a text input and a model name as parameters and returns the embedding for the input text using the specified model.